alexandershov/goslow/README.md

 ## Why?
 There comes a time in life when you need to test how your application handles slow/buggy external API responses.
-Goslow can help you with that (as long as you can easily configure API server domain name).
+As long as you can easily configure API server domain name, goslow'll help you.

 ## Quick start
-Let's say you're developing an application against the [Facebook graph API](https://developers.facebook.com/docs/graph-api/quickstart/v2.2) and you want to see what happens when endpoint *graph.facebook.com/me* starts to respond in 10 seconds.
+Let's say you're developing an application against the Facebook graph API and you want to see what happens when endpoint *graph.facebook.com/me* starts to respond in 10 seconds.

 Just configure your app to make requests to *10.goslow.link* instead of *graph.facebook.com*